Reissue requests with Burp Repeater

 Go to the Repeater tab to see that your request is waiting for you in its own numbered tab.

-Step 5: Issue the request and view the response
+Step 5: Send the request and view the response

-Click Send to issue the request and see the response from the server.
+Click Send and view the response from the server.
 You can resend this request as many times as you like and the response will be updated each time.

 Testing different input with Burp Repeater